-Hi, my name is Robert Chelle with Chelle Law, and my firm represents physicians before the Arizona medical board and the osteopathic board as well.
-We’ve been representing healthcare providers in Arizona for a long time over a decade now.
-And one thing that comes up semi-frequently is the question, can you sue someone for filing a false board complaint in Arizona?
+Hi, my name is Robert Chelle with Chelle Law.
+My firm represents physicians before the Arizona medical board and the osteopathic board.
+We’ve been representing healthcare providers in Arizona for over a decade now.
+And one thing that comes up semi-frequently is the question.
+Can you sue someone for filing a false board complaint in Arizona?
 Pretty simple question.
-The answer is yes, but obviously, there are some caveats that we’re going to go over right now.
-Every board has a statute, they’re in the Arizona revised statutes, which lay the groundwork for what the board can and can’t do.
-In the statute for the Arizona medical board, there’s a section, I’m just gonna read it, that says any person or entity that reports or provides information to the board in good faith is not subject to an action for civil damages.
+The answer is yes, but there are some caveats we will go over right now.
+Every board has a statute.
+They’re in the Arizona revised statutes, which lay the groundwork for what the board can and can’t do.
+In the statute for the Arizona medical board, there’s a section.
+I’m going to read it, which says any person or entity that reports or provides information to the board in good faith.
+That person is not subject to an action for civil damages.

 Arizona Medical Board

-So breaking that down, basically, anyone who files a board complaint in good faith can’t be sued for civil damages.
+In summary, anyone who files a board complaint in good faith can’t get sued for civil damages.
 The most important part of that section is good faith.
 What is good faith?
-What that means is if someone honestly believes that there was some kind of bad conduct on the part of a physician or that the physician did something that in some way was illegal or violated statute, that they’re kind of immune from civil damages.
+This means if someone honestly believes that the physician committed misconduct, did something illegal, or violated the statute.
+They’re immune from civil damages.
 The only way that a physician could sue someone for filing a board complaint is if it was false and in bad faith.
-People can file a good faith complaint with bad intentions, right?
-You could have a patient who just wants to stick it to the doctor, a competitor physician who’s doing the same, an employer who is somehow upset about maybe their relationship terminating or something like that.
+People can file a reasonable faith complaint with bad intentions.
+You could have a patient who wants to stick it to the doctor, a competitor physician who’s doing the same, or an employer who is somehow upset about their relationship terminating.

 Licensing Board Complaint

-If any of those people filed a good faith argument, meaning they believe that whatever the physician did could violate statute, they’d be immune from a civil lawsuit.
-If you’re gonna sue the person, then you have to prove that they acted in bad faith, meaning, they knew that what they were alleging is false or potentially they made up falsehoods and used that for a basis of a complaint.
-There was a case in the mid-two thousand that kind of worked its way up to the court of appeals in Arizona.
-And basically, it was one physician who filed a board complaint against a competitor physician, they’re in the same specialty, fighting for patients in the same area, and alleged a number of things.
-And the physician who had the complaint filed against him filed a lawsuit against the other doctor stating that the complaint was not submitted in good faith.
+If any of those people filed a good faith argument, they believed that whatever the physician did could violate the statute.
+They’d be immune from a civil lawsuit.
+If you sue the person, you must prove they acted in bad faith.
+They knew that what they were alleging was false.
+Potentially they made up falsehoods and used that as a basis for a medical complaint.
+There was a case in the mid-two thousand.
+That kind of worked its way up to the court of appeals in Arizona.
+And basically, it was one physician who filed a board complaint against a competitor physician.
+They’re in the same specialty, fighting for patients in the same area, and alleged some things.
+And the physician who had the medical complaint.
+Filed against him and filed a lawsuit against the other doctor.
+They stated that the other party did not submit the complaint in good faith.

 Are There Any Mistakes Physicians Make?